 While the EX-LOGIC can supply up to 5VDC/10mA from each logic output (if they are configured as "powered" logic outputs), this is not a sufficient amount of power for most Clockaudio microphones.
 Therefore, an external power supply is required to power the LED's.
 This power supply is not included with either the Clockaudio product or the Biamp EX-LOGIC.

-Older models of many Clockaudio products had different color conductors than the ones listed above (and in some cases, they may have had different DC voltage requirements as well).
+Older models of many Clockaudio products had different color conductors and/or pin numbers than the ones listed here (and in some cases, they may have had different DC voltage requirements as well).
 Check the included Clockaudio documentation to confirm the wiring scheme and voltage requirements.

 An EX-LOGIC has 16 Logic I/O connections.
 Each Logic I/O can either be used as an input or an output (but not both), and input/output status of each terminal is determined by the Tesira programming.
 The diagrams in this article arbitrarily show logic inputs as channels 1-8, and logic outputs as channels 9-16, but the Tesira programming can define the inputs and outputs differently.